Wellness Mentor Ibu Fera Reveals the Story Behind the Creation of the Sacred Nap

 Is the Sacred Nap a Balinese tradition?

 Yes, most Balinese mothers rock their babies to sleep using a batik sling, singing traditional lullaby songs and telling a story until the baby falls asleep.
-Instead of a batik sling, at Dharma Shanti Bale we use our 100 percent pure silk hammocks, which were previously only used for AntiGravity Yoga.
+Instead of a batik sling, at Dharma Shanti Bale we use our aerial silk hammocks, which were previously only used for AntiGravity Yoga.
 We now use them to make people fly and also to sleep.

 What makes the Sacred Nap so special?